masc-ucsc/docs/docs/pyrope/04-variables.md

 * A variable is visible from definition until the end of scope in program order.

-Since lambda inputs and comptime parameters are always immutable, it is not allowed to declare them as `mut` and redundant to declare them as `const`.
+Since lambda inputs and generics are always immutable, it is not allowed to declare them as `mut` and redundant to declare them as `const`.